Andersso/SM-WeaponModels/README.md

 This is a SourceMod plugin which allows you to change both world and view model of any weapon server-side.
 The plugin provides both a config file and a simple but powerful API for adding custom weapon models.

-## Disclaimer
-This is by far not intended to work by Valve, and the implementation is pretty much a hack.
+Changing the view model is not intended to be possible server-side, and therefore a bunch of dirty hacks needs to be done in order for this to be achieved.
+See [How to create a custom view model](#how-to-create-a-custom-view-model) to make animations work properly for your custom models.

 ## List of compatible games
  * **Counter-Strike: Source**